JakubHerr/GitFit/docs/documentation.md

 # User input validation
 - all user input must be validated
-- String User input is generally limited to 20 characters with exception for email and password fields
+- String user input is generally limited to 20 characters with exception for email and password fields
 - User measurement and weight input are all limited to 6 digits, including 2 decimal places
 - repetition count is limited to a whole number
 - Plan, exercise and workout name must not be blank!